 Jason Alan is the author of Phate: The Cosmic Fairytale, the epic fantasy novel to be published on October 9th, 2015, by Oloris Publishing.
 Jason lives in Cape Coral, FL, and when not working, he’s seeking out new things to ramble about on the Star Wars Reporter, working on Phate’s sequels, or shredding his fingers on the guitar, which he plays for the progressive band, Mourning’s Hope.
 Come say hey!
 And Follow Jason Alan on Twitter @JasonAlanPhate

-Jennifer Hayman is a wife, mom, and all around Star Wars fanatic living in Southwest Florida.
+Jennifer Beauvois is a mom and all around Star Wars fanatic living in Southwest Florida.
 Jennifer is also an active member of Rebel Legion, the “Good Guy” branch of the Star Wars costuming and charity group, the 501st.
 When she isn’t talking about Star Wars to anyone who will listen, Jennifer also loves racing sailboats, table top games, and crafting gifts for her friends and family.

 Astrid Tuttle Winegar